 10 UN DESA – Population Facts, No. 2019/4 (https://www.un.org/en/development/desa/population/migration/publications/populationfacts/docs/MigrationStock2019_PopFacts_2019-04.pdf).

 11 Eurostat – Migration and migrant population statistics (k 1.
 1. 2018) (https://ec.europa.eu/eurostat/statistics-explained/index.php/Migration_and_migrant_population_statistics).

 12 Look at .

-16 The World Bank – Migration and Remittances Data.
-Annual Remittances Data as of April 2018 (http://www.worldbank.org/en/topic/migrationremittancesdiasporaissues/brief/migration-remittances-data).
+16 The World Bank – Migration and Remittances, Annual Remittances Data as of October 2019 (https://www.worldbank.org/en/topic/labormarkets/brief/migration-and-remittances).

 17 Look at .

 19 IDMC – Global Report on Internal Displacement 2019 (http://www.internal-displacement.org/global-report/grid2019/).

 20 The United Nations High Commissioner for Refugees (UNHCR) – Global Trends.
 Forced displacement in 2018 (https://www.unhcr.org/globaltrends2018/).
 The number includes also 5.5 million Palestinian refugees registered by the United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).